Car Insurance for International Travel: What's Covered When You Cross Borders

 How to get one:

-• Apply through AAA or AATA (the only two US-authorized issuers)
+• Apply through AAA or AATA (the only two US-authorized issuers — avoid unofficial third-party websites, which are not legally recognized)

 • Cost: $20

-• Requirements: Valid US license (6+ months remaining), two passport photos, completed application
+• Requirements: Valid US license, two 2"x2" passport photos, completed application

-• Same-day issuance available in person at AAA offices
+• Same-day issuance available in person at AAA offices; mail takes 10–15 business days; AATA allows online applications

-If you hold a foreign license and drive in the US, the IDP rules run in the other direction — our guide on car insurance for international drivers with a foreign license covers exactly what you need to know about navigating US insurance as a non-US driver.
+If you hold a foreign license and drive in the US, the IDP rules run in the other direction — our guide on car insurance for international drivers covers exactly what you need to know about navigating US insurance as a non-US driver.

 Compare Car Insurance Rates in Ohio